 \subsection{Matrix Associative Recall Task}

-The goal of this task is to test the learner's capability to form links between the data it has previously seen.
-In particular, we form the following task, extending the one proposed in \citet{graves2014neural}.
+The goal of this task is to test the model's capability to form links between the data it has previously seen.
+In particular, we form the following task, extending the one proposed in \cite{graves2014neural}.

-Consider a sequence of matrices defined as an \textit{item} as $\mX_{\text{item}_i} = \{\mX_{sof},\mX_{1_i},\dots,\mX_{n_i},\mX_{eof}\}$ for $i = 1,\dots, k$ where $n$ is kept fixed while training whereas the number of items $k$ can vary.
+Consider a sequence of matrices defined as an \textit{item} as $\mX_{\text{item}_i} = \{\mX_{sof},\mX_{1_i},\dots,\mX_{n_i},\mX_{eof}\}$ for $i = 1,\dots, k$, where $n$ is kept fixed while training whereas the number of items $k$ can vary.
 Now, the complete sequence of inputs shown to the network can be written as $\{ \mX_{\text{item}_1},\dots,\mX_{\text{item}_k}\}$.
-After processing this input, the network is shown a special end of input delimiter $\mX_{\text{delim}}$ which signifies the end of input sequence and the beginning of a query which is $\mX_{\text{query}} = \{ \mX_{1_c},\dots,\mX_{n_c} \}$ where $c\sim \text{Unif}(1,2,\dots,k-1)$.
+After processing this input, the network is shown a special end of input delimiter $\mX_{\text{delim}}$ which signifies the end of input sequence and the beginning of a query which is $\mX_{\text{query}} = \{ \mX_{1_c},\dots,\mX_{n_c} \}$, where $c\sim \text{Unif}(1,2,\dots,k-1)$.
 The target in this task is to thus output the next item in the input sequence processed earlier, i.e. for the model $L_\theta$, the output sequence $\{\mY_n\} = L_\theta\left( \{\mX_n\} \right)$ should be,

-This task hence evaluates learner's capability to form association between the target and the query based on the past sequences it has been provided with.
+This task hence evaluates the learner's capability to form an association between the target and the query based on the past sequences it has been provided.

-We can clearly see in Figure \ref{fig:AssRecLC} that Matrix RNN cannot learn this task as well, whereas MatNTM seems to work better, however, still not learning completely (except on 2 runs out of 5 where the model gave zero error).
-Figure \ref{fig:AssRecAblation} further depicts that the algorithm learned by MatNTM is identical to usual NTMs, albeit with matrix representations.
+We can clearly see in Figure \ref{fig:AssRecLC} that matrix RNNs cannot learn this task as well, whereas MatNTM seems to work better; however, it is still not learning completely (except on 2 runs out of 5 where the model gave zero error).
+Figure \ref{fig:AssRecAblation} further depicts that the algorithm learned by MatNTM is identical to usual NTMs, though with matrix representations.